 Direct from the source

 There’s simply no substitute for freshly picked fruits and veggies, and what better place to experience this than at one of Stockton’s family-owned farms.
-Pick your own blueberries at K & S Blueberries or Jessop Farms (also known for its almonds).
-This is a wonderful, family-friendly activity that will inspire children to know more about food and where it comes from.
+Pick your own blueberries at LoCA Farm Blueberries or Jessop Farms (also known for its almonds).
+This is a wonderful, family-friendly activity that will inspire children to know more about food and where it comes from, plus, the kids might be more open to eating their fruits and vegetables they picked themselves!
 Check each website for seasonal availability.